Tyler Gonzalez: Toyota Development Driver and maiden title in cars (2023–)

 Having become a Toyota Development Driver in late 2022, Gonzalez returned to Copeland Motorsports to race in the newly-created Toyota GR Cup North America, as well as returning to the Mazda MX-5 Cup and making his GT4 America debut with them.
 After becoming GR Cup North America's first ever winner at Sonoma, Gonzalez took six more wins as he became the series' inaugural champion.
 In the other two series, Gonzalez once again won the season-opening race at Daytona in the former, whereas in GT4 America, Gonzalez took a lone podium at Circuit of the Americas.

 After racing in the last three rounds of the 2023 Michelin Pilot Challenge with Victor Gonzalez Racing Team's Hyundai Elantra N TCR, Gonzalez returned to the team for the following year for his third full-time season in the series' TCR class.
 Racing alongside a revolving door of drivers, Gonzalez took his only podium of the season at Virginia International Raceway alongside Morgan Burkhard.
 During 2024, Gonzalez also raced for Saito Motorsport Group in the Mazda MX-5 Cup and Smooge Racing in the GT4 America Series.
 In the former, Gonzalez took a lone win at Sebring, whereas in the latter, Gonzalez won at Sonoma and Indianapolis as he ended the year fourth in the Silver Cup points.

 Gonzalez returned to Victor Gonzalez Racing Team for 2025, whilst also joining RAFA Racing Team and BSI Racing to compete in both GT4 America and Mazda MX-5 Cup.
+In the former, Gonzalez scored two podiums in the first six races of the season, before the team switched to the Cupra León VZ TCR ahead of Road America.
+With the new car, Gonzalez won at Indianapolis and Road Atlanta to jump to fifth in the TCR standings at season's end.
+In GT4 America, Gonzalez scored wins at Circuit of the Americas, Barber and Indianapolis as well as four more podiums to end the season runner-up in the Silver class.
+In MX-5 Cup, Gonzalez kicked off the year by winning at Daytona and St. Petersburg, before winning both races at Barber and race one at Mosport as well as scoring a second-place finish at VIR to end the season runner-up in points.

+The following year, Gonzalez continued with Victor Gonzalez Racing Team for another season in the Michelin Pilot Challenge, as well as remaining with BSI Racing and RAFA Racing Team to continue racing in the Mazda MX-5 Cup and GT4 America Series.
+During 2026, Gonzalez also made a one-off appearance in the NASCAR O'Reilly Auto Parts Series for Hettinger Racing at Circuit of the Americas, in which he failed to qualify.
+Gonzalez also made his NASCAR Canada Series debut at Canadian Tire Motorsport Park, driving the No. 38 Ford for RGR Motorsports, and later joined the team for a part-time schedule.